WEBINARS

 By the end of the session delegates will:

-Understand cyber security threats that the education sector faces
+✅Understand the key cyber threats facing the education sector

 We recommend that you attend our 'Cyber Security and introduction to Cyber Choices - UK School Staff' session before attending this more strategic overview as it will give you a good base knowledge around threats and terminology, which this session will build upon.